jcraigk/phishin/README.md

 ** React TODO
- * Form on map should be above the map on mobile
+ * Form on map should be above the map on mobile (and other sidebars similar?)
  * https://jcktest.ngrok.io/songs/46-days - doesn't need track title, needs venue name, etc (different Tracks component probably). also needs to link to the show and highlight the track, not just play the track.
  * Logging in should retain the path where you clicked login from
  * style the feedback messages - should we use bulma styles or no?
  * Do we need all the keys in the components? look for other excess/DRYness
  * Add a spinner using react-spinners - will require passing loading state from components
  * Map needs to take params and fill in the form and submit it
+ * Prerender caching?
+How does it work for logged in users?
+Just skip prerender for those?
+ * share/play from timestamp
+ * Disable email account creation - allow oauth login through api?x

 [![Build Status](https://app.travis-ci.com/jcraigk/phishin.svg?branch=main)](https://travis-ci.org/jcraigk/phishin)